ds300/lazyrepo/README.md

 ### Task ordering + caching

-The default behavior is optimized for 'test'-style scripts, where:
+The default behavior is optimized for `"test"`-style scripts, where:

 - The order of execution matters if there are dependencies between packages.
 - Changes to files should trigger runs for any dependent (downstream) packages.